-[Interview] Not like the last time: why Gaza is new 'rip' in Belgian society
+[Interview] Not like last time: Why Gaza is a new 'rip' in Belgian society

 The new Gaza war is acute because Palestinian group Hamas, which rules Gaza, killed 1,400 Israelis in a raid on 7 October — the greatest loss of civilian life in Israel's history.

-Israel has killed over 9,000 Palestinians, including thousands of children, in Gaza in the Palestinians' greatest tragedy since the 1940s.
+Israel has killed over 9,000 Palestinians in Gaza, including thousands of children, in the Palestinians' greatest tragedy since the 1940s.

 And the Western reaction has been unprecedented, Kobo said.